stuomas/stuomaskin/README.md

 I'm quite happy with the design, but the CSS is in some cases a bit hacky, what is of course sometimes needed when making stylesheets for a subreddit, but I'm working on cleaning it.
 If some CSS god want's to help, I'm happy to cooperate.

+<b>Disclaimer</b>
-<i>Disclaimer: I don't own rights to any of the pictures.
+<i>I don't own rights to any of the pictures.
 Kodi logo is a registered trademark, sidebar picture is probably too, header is made by me using a FanArt pictrure from http://addons.kodi.tv/show/resource.images.skinbackgrounds.clear/, i hope he doesn't mind.
 Sticky icon i made using Kodi's trademark logo, and subicon I made myself.
 I will remove the trademarked images from my repository after they are not needed here anymore.
 Now they are here for simplifying commissioning.</i>